christophe-cerin/OnlineML_ESP32/Data-processing-with-Arduino-IDE-and-IOT/MQTT-KMEANS-DATAFLOW/README.md

 implements several versions of the MQTT protocol.
 Mosquitto is lightweight and suitable for all devices, from low-power single-board computers to complete servers.
-The MQTT protocol provides a lightweight method of running messaging using a publication/subscription. this makes it suitable for Internet of Things messaging, for example with low power sensors or mobile devices such as phones, computers integrated or microcontrollers.
+The MQTT protocol provides a lightweight method of running messaging using a `publication/subscription`. this makes it suitable for Internet of Things messaging, for example with low power sensors or mobile devices such as phones, computers integrated or microcontrollers.
-The Mosquitto project also provides a C library for implementing MQTT clients, and the very popular online MQTT clients mosquitto_pub and mosquitto_sub.
+The Mosquitto project also provides a C library for implementing MQTT clients, and the very popular online MQTT clients `mosquitto_pub` and `mosquitto_sub`.
 Mosquitto is part of the Eclipse Foundation and is an iot project.eclipse.org is sponsored by CEDALO.COM.